ist356/assignment-01-sofiafloresca/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I didn't have much trouble with this lab, though it took me some time to remember the syntax for adding items to lists (append).
+I also had problems getting the tests to run but I realized that wasn't my fault when I looked up the error message I was getting.